shashank1696/RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-/README.md

 - A12 signifies greater than 0 (including 0) and lesser than 200 (excluding 200) units of currency
 - A13 signifies amount greater than 200 (including 200) being recorded in the account
 - A14 signifies no account details provided

-- c. duration_month : Duration in months for which the credit is existing
+- c. duration_month : Duration in months for which the credit is existing.

-- d. credit_history : This categorical variable signifies the credit history of the individual who has taken the loan
+- d. credit_history : This categorical variable signifies the credit history of the individual who has taken the loan.

 - A30 signifies that no previous loans has been taken or all loans taken have been payed back.
 - A31 signifies that all loans from the current bank has been payed off.
 Loan information of other banks are not available.
 - A32 signifies loan exists but till now regular installments have been payed back in full amount.
 - A33  signifies that significant delays have been seen in repayment of loan installments.
 - A34 signifies other loans exist at the same bank.
 Irregular behaviour in repayment.

 - e. purpose: This variable signifies why the loan was taken

 - A40 signifies that the loan is taken to buy a new car